-Our amended and restated certificate of incorporation, which will become effective upon the closing of this offering, authorizes the issuance of up to 100,000,000 of common stock, par value \$0.001 per share, and 5,000,000 shares of preferred stock, par value \$0.001 per share.
-The rights and preferences of the preferred stock may be established from time to time by our board of directors.
+Upon the closing of this offering our authorized capital stock will consist of 100,000,000 shares of common stock, par value \$0.001 per share, and 5,000,000 shares of preferred stock, par value \$0.001 per share.
+The rights and preferences of the preferred stock may thereafter be established from time to time by our board of directors.
 As of December 31, 2003, 1,546,624 shares of common stock were issued and outstanding and 6,781,814 shares of preferred stock convertible into 6,781,814 shares of common stock upon the completion of this offering were issued and outstanding.
 As of December 31, 2003, we had 81 common stockholders of record and 44 preferred stockholders of record.

-Immediately after the closing of this offering, we will have approximately 14,599,270 shares of common stock outstanding, which is based on 10,599,270 shares of our common stock outstanding as of December 31, 2003, after giving effect to:
+Immediately after the closing of this offering, we will have approximately 14,565,378 shares of common stock outstanding, which is based on 10,565,378 shares of our common stock outstanding as of December 31, 2003, after giving effect to:

-- the conversion of all 6,781,814 shares of our preferred stock outstanding as of December 31, 2003 into 6,781,814 shares of our common stock, which will become effective at the closing of this offering; - the net exercise of warrants outstanding as of December 31, 2003, which will expire at the closing of this offering, to purchase 907,317 shares of our common stock with a weighted average exercise price of \$0.30 per share, resulting in the issuance of 888,139 shares of common stock, assuming an initial public offering price of \$14 per share; - the conversion of shares of our preferred stock issuable upon the net exercise of warrants outstanding as of December 31, 2003, which will expire at the closing of this offering, to purchase 86,727 shares of our preferred stock with a weighted average exercise price of \$7.36 per share, resulting in the issuance of 42,750 shares of common stock, assuming an initial public offering price of \$14 per share; and - the conversion of the convertible promissory notes we issued in October 2003 for net proceeds of approximately \$12.7 million into approximately 1,339,943 shares of our common stock, which includes the conversion of approximately \$177,000 in accrued interest as of December 31, 2003, and the recognition of approximately \$12.4 million in interest expense associated with the discount on the notes, which will become effective upon the closing of this offering.
+- the conversion of all 6,781,814 shares of our preferred stock outstanding as of December 31, 2003 into 6,781,814 shares of our common stock, which will become effective at the closing of this offering; - the net exercise of warrants outstanding as of December 31, 2003, which will expire at the closing of this offering, to purchase 907,316 shares of our common stock with a weighted average exercise price of \$0.30 per share, resulting in the issuance of 873,764 shares of common stock, assuming an initial public offering price of \$8 per share; - the conversion of shares of our preferred stock issuable upon the net exercise of warrants outstanding as of December 31, 2003, which will expire at the closing of this offering, to purchase 66,983 shares of our preferred stock with a weighted average exercise price of \$5.23 per share, resulting in the issuance of 23,233 shares of common stock, assuming an initial public offering price of \$8 per share; and - the conversion of the convertible promissory notes we issued in October 2003 for net proceeds of approximately \$12.7 million into approximately 1,339,943 shares of our common stock, which includes the conversion of approximately \$177,000 in accrued interest as of December 31, 2003, and the recognition of approximately \$12.4 million in interest expense associated with the discount on the notes, which will become effective upon the closing of this offering.